Strategy

 2. BMO Long Short ETFs

 The BMO long-short strategies seek to provide lower volatility and equity-like returns over a complete market cycle.
-Since launch, the monthly volatility of BMO Long Short Canadian Equity (Ticker: ZLSC) and BMO Long Short US Equity ETF (Ticker: ZLSU) have been 6% and 6.8%, respectively, much lower than the volatility of the broad benchmarks of 11.2% and 9.2%.1
+Since launch, the monthly volatility of BMO Long Short Canadian Equity (Ticker: ZLSC’) and BMO Long Short US Equity ETF (Ticker: ZLSU’) have been 6% and 6.8%, respectively, much lower than the volatility of the broad benchmarks of 11.2% and 9.2%.1

 The ETF maintains exposure to higher-quality stocks while short-selling lower-quality stocks that are expected to underperform.
 The shorts hedge market risk and add a source of returns.
 The portfolios sector and single stock exposures are tightly risk-controlled.

-Year-to-Date Positioning and Performance
+Year to Date Positioning and Performance

 BMO Long Short Canadian Equity ETF (Ticker: ZLSC)